 Let your grandparents, grandchildren and other older and younger people in your life know you think they are special.

 In honor of Grandparents Day (Sept.
-10th), Generations United is collecting stories to possibly feature on our Together Blog.
-Share your story about a memorable moment with a grandparent or grandfriend.
+9th), Generations United is requesting intergenerational immigration stories to possibly feature on our Together blog.
 Learn more

 Encourage your friends and family, or help them, swap their regular Facebook profile or cover photos with one that includes their grandparents and/or grandchildren and keep it up throughout the week.